privacyguides/privacyguides.org/docs/vpn.en.md

         - [:simple-windows11: Windows](https://protonvpn.com/download-windows)
         - [:simple-linux: Linux](https://protonvpn.com/support/linux-vpn-setup/)

-??? check annotate "67 Countries"
+??? success annotate "67 Countries"

     Proton VPN has [servers in 67 countries](https://protonvpn.com/vpn-servers) (1).
 Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (fewer hops) to the destination.